arcain39/8weekSQLChallenge/Week 1/Week1.md

 ```

 - Created orders_table to create a ranking system
-- Row_number to give each row their own ranking (now two rows will have the same ranking), using parition by to group data by customer_id and ranking them by earliest order date
+- Dense_rank to rank each row, using parition by to group data by customer_id and ranking them by earliest order date
-- used join_date less than order_date to only select data that was ordered before the member join date
+- used join_date less than order_date to only select data that was ordered after the member join date
 - Only selected rows with ranking of 1 (which was the earliest date placed before the join date)